carbon-language/carbon-lang/docs/project/code_review.md

 others are finished reviewing; all reviewers should be given time to comment to ensure there's a consensus.

-Prior to merging, the author should always resolve merge conflicts; the reviewer should never do this, even when they believe conflicts are trivial.
+Merge conflicts should be handled similarly to other code edits requested by the
+reviewer: the reviewer should ask the author to update the pull request's fork in order to have merge conflicts resolved.

 Either the author or reviewer may merge.
 The author may indicate they want to merge by informing the reviewer and adding the `DO NOT MERGE` label.
 The